In This Article

 | Total water system | $748 |

-$748 for full-time water supply for 2 people — kitchen, bathroom, washing.
-No ongoing electricity cost.
-No pump maintenance.
-No pressure tank to replace.
+$748 for a complete, full-time water supply for two people — kitchen, bathroom, washing.
+No electricity draw.
+No pump to maintain or replace.
+No pressure tank sitting in a utility room.
+The only recurring cost in six months has been one sediment filter cartridge.

 More Detailed Guides